dd32/td-gh-ex/README.txt

 === AR zine Theme ===
 Contributors: Alberto Ramacciotti ( http://www.arwebdevstudio.it )
-Tags: light, black, white, one-column, two-columns, three-columns, right-sidebar, flexible-width, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready
+Tags: light, black, white, three-columns, right-sidebar, flexible-width, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready
 Requires at least: 3.0
 Tested up to: 3.5.1
-Version: 1.2
+Version: 1.4
 License: GNU General Public License
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+AR zine WordPress theme, Copyright (C) 2013 Alberto Ramacciotti, AR Web Dev Studio AR zine theme is licensed under the GPL.

 AR zine is a responsive HTML5 WordPress theme.

 == Description ==

-AR Zine is a responsive HTML5 WordPress theme; it is widget ready with six widgets area to be customized or used in default mode: three widgets area are in the left sidebar and three widgets area are in the footer of the site; its default color scheme is based on the black and white color; it has some optional features to customize the look of your blog and it is planned to keep your blog as fast as possible.
+AR Zine is a responsive HTML5 WordPress theme distributed under GNU General Public License; it is widget ready with six widgets area to be customized or used in default mode: three widgets area are in the left sidebar and three widgets area are in the footer of the site; its default color scheme is based on the black and white color; it has some optional features to customize the look of your blog and it is planned to keep your blog as fast as possible.
+Font used is Open Sans free font ( http://www.google.com/fonts/specimen/Open+Sans ).

 #### Notes
 * AR Zine theme is a free WordPress theme, always remember to setup a backup of your whole site before install and try it: do a backup of both filesystem and database.